ChrisChrisLoLo/beyblock20/README.md

     - Parts could include Display modules, sensors, sliders, LEDs, trackpads, etc.
     - Opens the possibility of a ecosystem of interchangible parts
 - Uses hotswap sockets, so you can swap out keys to your hearts content
+- Has TTRS jacks that uses the same I2C bus, so having a split keyboard should be doable!
 - Aside from the magnetic connector, uses commodity parts, so it should be easy to order and assemble your own!

 ## Design